heimrichhannot/contao-formhybrid-compatibility-bundle/README.md

 ## UPGRADE

-### Async submit animation
+### v0.4
+* Renamed `HeimrichHannotContaoFormhybridCompatibilityBundle` to `HeimrichHannotFormhybridCompatibilityBundle`.
+* JS code is automatically added to forms.
+If you don't want this, uncheck active on `contao-formhybrid-compatibility-bundle` entry in your encore settings.

-Since: v0.2
+### v0.2
-Applies to updates from: module, v0.1

-Instead of adding animated dots to the submit button text when doing an asynchronous form submit, a `submitting` class is added to the form element.
+* Async submit animation: Instead of adding animated dots to the submit button text when doing an asynchronous form submit, a `submitting` class is added to the form element.